Hire And Reward Car Insurance

 Why It’s Important

 Relying solely on personal car insurance while delivering food can create problems if the policy does not reflect that commercial use.
-If there is an accident during a delivery, insurers may look closely at how the vehicle was being used at the time, which is why many drivers compare hire and reward wording before starting that kind of work.
+If there is an accident during a delivery, insurers may look closely at how the vehicle was being used at the time, which is why many drivers compare hire and reward wording, delivery-use definitions, app-based work rules and any insurer-specific conditions before starting that kind of work.

 How to Get Hire and Reward Insurance